 And since this question is anything but simple, let us delve into the topic in more detail before making a final conclusion, shall we?

-We all learned back in school that honey is the product from the nectar of flowers, thanks to the arduous work of the bees.
+We all learned back in school that honey is the product of the nectar of flowers, thanks to the arduous work of the bees.

 But not many are aware that honey’s nutritional properties depend on the nectar which is available around the beehive.